 In Oregon, misdemeanors are crimes that are punishable by up to 364 days in jail.
-Oregon law divides misdemeanor offenses into four different categories: Class A, B, C, and unclassified misdemeanors.
-Class A offenses are the most serious type of misdemeanor, while Class C misdemeanors are the least serious.
+Oregon law divides misdemeanor offenses into four different categories: Class A, B, and C, and unclassified misdemeanors.
+Class A misdemeanors are typically the most serious type of misdemeanor, while Class C misdemeanors are the least serious.
 (Or.
 Rev. Stat.
 Ann. § 161.555 (2019).)

-If you are convicted of a misdemeanor offense in Oregon, you could have to spend up to a year in jail and pay significant fines.
-Even though misdemeanors are less serious than felonies, they are still serious crimes and you need to talk to an experienced Oregon defense attorney if you are charged with or investigated for such an offense.
-Seeking legal advice from a lawyer who has experience defending clients in local courts is the only way to ensure that your legal rights are protected at every stage of the criminal justice process.
+Although misdemeanors are less serious than felonies, they are still serious crimes.
+If you are being investigated or have been charged with an offense, you should talk to a qualified Oregon criminal defense attorney.
+Seeking legal advice from a lawyer who has experience defending clients in local courts is the best way to ensure that your legal rights are protected at every stage of the criminal justice process.